Persistent motion of a Brownian particle subject to repulsive feedback with time delay: Stochastic motion

 \section{Stochastic motion}

 So far we have focused on the deterministic limit of Eq.~(\ref{eq:sdde}).
 We now turn to the major target of this paper, that is, the behavior of a {\em Brownian} particle subject to the repulsive, non-linear, time-delayed feedback force plus noise in two dimensions.
 Clearly, this situation calls for numerical investigation (for technical details, see Appendix~\ref{sec:technical}).
 Henceforth, we always consider history functions defined by the trajectory of a free Brownian particle.
-The dimensionless diffusion constant (noise strength) is set to $D\tau_B/b^2=1$.
+The dimensionless diffusion constant (noise strength) is set to $D\tau_B/b^2=1$, where the ``Brownian" time $\tau_B$, which we here define as the time a Brownian particle needs to diffuse over the length $b$, reads $\tau_B = b^2/D$.